Patsch91/NerdOCTAXE-Gamma/README.md

 **BOM:** You can directly upload the .csv in this repo to Digikey.
 You will have to order the Lilygo T-Display S3 and the XT60PW-M Power Connector seperately

-**HEATSINKS:** For this build I used two Thermalright AXP90-X53.
-For cooling the CSDs you have to use some kind of heatsinks otherwise they will overheat ... in the picture of the board above I used some small heatsinks directly on each Mosfet and on the Inductors to cool them.
+**HEATSINKS:** For this build I used two Thermalright AXP90-X53. **For cooling the CSDs you must use some kind of heatsinks otherwise they will overheat** ... in the picture of the board above I used some small heatsinks directly on each Mosfet and on the Inductors to cool them.
 (WIP)

 <img src="https://github.com/Patsch91/NerdOCTAXE-Gamma/blob/LGA_Design/Images/NerdOCTAXE-Gamma_DoubleQ%20PCB.jpg" width="800px">